kimjohnson/RedisProvider/README.md

       var itemkey1 = _container.GetKey<RedisItem<string>>("key1");

       // Create a new object and add to the container.
-This also does not create the key in the Redis database. var itemkey2 = _container.AddToContainer(new RedisItem<string>("key2"));
+This also does not create the key in the Redis database.

-      await itemkey2.Set("world");
+      var itemkey2 = _container.AddToContainer(new RedisItem<string>("key2"));

       // Templated key creation with KeyTemplate<T>
-      // If using the common pattern of including the object ID in the key name, for example "user:1", "user:1234",
+      // If using the common pattern of including the object ID in the key name, for example "user:1" or "user:1234",
       // manually creating each key and ensuring both the data type and key name format are correct can be error prone.
       // The KeyTemplate<T> acts as a factory for keys of the specified type and key name pattern.